godofgrunts/dnd5e-notes/sessions/session002/session002.md

 Ogre #3 is caught off guard.

-During the battle William Beverly repositions in front of a spider web and manages to stop off it's embrace.
+During the battle William Beverly repositions in front of a spider web and manages to stop the occupying spider's embrace.
 Dahl manages to kill Ogre #2.
 Ogre #1 falls the next turn to Suzaana.
+Sauriv runs to William Beverly aide, but William Beverly steps back and shoots the spider.
 Ogre #3 turns to run and Dahl taunts him back into a fight.

 Sauriv, not wanting the ogre to be able to run away, uses Command: Sit!